gbaumgart/xdelite/Themes.md

         "delite/theme!{{themeRoot}}/{{theme}}/{{Widget}}/{{Widget}}.css"

 I have currently no solution to remove this require since delite/register isn't not working async.
-Because this string belongs into the widget's properties and also to support other build tasks than delite/delitful.
+Because this string belongs into the widget's properties and also to support other build tasks than delite/delitful's build-system.

 3. Port the original bootstrap theme the same way, just as reference.